Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Set the press interval

 The interval setting allows you to control the frequency of presses.
-With `SetInterval()` method, we will set a global interval for pressing a key on the keyboard.
+With `SetInterval()` method, you will set a global interval for pressing a key on the keyboard.
 As with locked buttons, the interval will remain until you remove it or the application is completed.

 ```c#
 var keyboardManipulator = new KeyboardManipulator();